tasmota/docs/docs/Scripting-Language.md

 Clicking  this button displays a web page with the HTML data of this section. all cmds like in >W apply here. these lines are refreshed frequently to show e.g. sensor values. lines preceeded by $ are static and not refreshed and display below lines without $.
-this option also enables a full webserver interface when USE_SCRIPT_FATFS is activ.
+this option also enables a full webserver interface when USE_UFILESYS is activ.
 you may display files from the flash or SD filesystem by specifying the url:  IP/sdc/path  .
 (supported files: *.jpg, *.html, *.txt)
 ==Requires compiling with `#define SCRIPT_FULL_WEBPAGE`.==